UCSF-HMTRC/hyperpolarized_mri_book/hyperpolarized_mri_book/HP_agents/HP_agents.md

 used for dissolution DNP and resonate at microwave frequency.
-Electron paramagnetic resonance (EPR) spectroscopy, which is analogous to NMR spectroscopy, is used to characterize radicals and other paramagnetic species, and as described in chapter 1 the mechanisms of DNP depend on the irradiation of this resonance with microwaves.
+Electron paramagnetic resonance (EPR) spectroscopy, which is analogous to NMR spectroscopy, is used to characterize radicals and other paramagnetic species, and as described in [Physics of dDNP](../dDNP_physics/dDNP_physics.md) the mechanisms of DNP depend on the irradiation of this resonance with microwaves.
 Substituted triphenylmethyl (\"trityl\") radicals are most commonly used, but other persistent radicals, including nitroxyl radicals such as TEMPO and BDPA